VERTICAL GARDENS

 WHY CHOOSE SINGULARGREEN TO MAKE AND DESIGN YOUR VERTICAL GARDEN?

 Our systems are constantly evolving to provide solutions to the new challenges posed by society.
+We currently have two vertical gardening patents.
+Care of vertical gardens

 Each of the vertical gardens that we create is like a child and is monitored with a remote control system.
+The key to the success of vertical gardening systems is maintenance.
+Although we do not maintain the vertical garden, we are committed to:

-- Unique design: we give each of our vertical gardens the exclusivity of a unique design.
+we give each of our vertical gardens the exclusivity of a unique design.

-- Durability: through vertical gardens what we seek is to fully integrate nature into architecture in order to achieve maximum environmental benefits and this requires it to be durable over time, so one of our concerns is to guarantee this point.
+Athrough vertical gardens what we seek is to fully integrate nature into architecture in order to achieve maximum environmental benefits and this requires it to be durable over time, so one of our concerns is to guarantee this point.

 Frequently asked questions about vertical gardening: